-In September 2019, the trio will present three installations of jewellery and objects, across three spaces in the foyer of Sofitel Melbourne on Collins.
-Each artist will develop new work that expands on their existing areas of enquiry, while also considering the exhibition site, as well as how their work will interact with each other in the space.
+In September 2019, the trio presented three installations of jewellery and objects, across three spaces in the foyer of Sofitel Melbourne on Collins.
+Each artist developed new work that expanded their existing areas of enquiry, while considering the exhibition site and how their work interacted with each other in the space.

-This exhibition holds an additional sentimental layer of significance: the Sofitel Melbourne on Collins was the first space that Linda, Sim and Katrina exhibited in their inaugural RMIT student show.
-Twenty years on it is such a privilege to present this show at the arts-loving Sofitel.
+The exhibition held an additional sentimental layer of significance: the Sofitel Melbourne on Collins was the first space that Linda, Sim and Katrina exhibited in their inaugural RMIT student show.
+Twenty years on, it was such a privilege to present this show at the arts-loving Sofitel.
 It's a testament to what you can achieve with perseverance, support and industry recognition.

 Linda is an arts professional and maker with over 19 years experience as a contemporary art jeweller.
 Her passion for the graphic motif of the stripe and Renaissance art seem diametrically opposed.
 However, when she traced the history of the stripe, she was rewarded by a convergence of these subjects.
 The outcomes of her research were two groups of jewellery, which explored the interplay of their sources.
 She is currently represented by Studio Ingot, Melbourne.